Alfonso Flores-Lagunes is a Professor of Economics and a Senior Research

 Co-Investigator.
 “Preparing for a Post-Work Future?”
 Collaborative effort with

 the iSchool and Principal Investigator, Martha A. Garcia-Murillo.
-Collaboration for Unprecedented Success and Excellence (CUSE) Grant
+Funded by the Collaboration for Unprecedented Success and Excellence (CUSE) Grant